kognifai/Kognifai/README.md

 ![image.png](.attachments/Kognifai.png)

-Being an open digital ecosystem Koginfai enables its users to collect, store, analyze, and apply the data (which is generate using KONGSBERG and third-party systems).
+Being an open digital ecosystem Koginfai enables its users to collect, store, analyze, and apply the data (which is generated using Kongsberg and third-party systems).

 The Kognifai ecosystem consists of:
 - an IoT Platform